arvisy/cipherpix/README.md

 # Cipherpix

-An application for securing dan hiding message into images.
+An application for securing and hiding message into images.
 ---
 ## Tech stacks
 - Java